Compare Ireland's Cheapest Electricity Providers with Selectra Today!

 2. Micro-wind Turbines - Micro-wind turbines work in exactly the same way as their large scale equivalents by harnessing the flow of wind to generate electricity.
 Due to their small size, they are suitable for home and business owners.

 3. Micro-water Generators - Micro-water generators use the flow of water to generate electricity, often placed in rivers, where the flow of the river is used to drive a turbine or pump which converts the flow into energy.
-These are more suitable for large property owners such as farmers who have access to rivers on thier land.
+These are more suitable for large property owners such as farmers who have access to rivers on their land.

 4. Micro-renewable combined heat and power (CHP) - Micro-combined heat and power captures the heat generated by electricity production to create on-site heat and power at the same time.
 They are often used by industries with large heat demands, such as hotels and swimming pools.